KxSystems/arrowkdb/docs/reference.md

 - `PARQUET_VERSION` - Select the Parquet format version: `V1.0`, `V2.0`, `V2.4`, `V2.6` or `V2.LATEST`.
 Later versions are more fully featured but may be incompatible with older Parquet implementations.
 Default `V1.0`
 - `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
 Long, default 0.

-??? warning "The Parquet format is compressed and designed for for maximum space efficiency which may cause a performance overhead compared to Arrow.
-Parquet is also less fully featured than Arrow which can result in schema limitations"
+> :warning: **The Parquet format is compressed and designed for for maximum space efficiency which may cause a performance overhead compared to Arrow.
+Parquet is also less fully featured than Arrow which can result in schema limitations**
+>

-    The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)
+> The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]